SPC-beta/test/depends/description.md

 any portion of a package's build recipe changes, it will be rebuilt as well as any other package that depends on it.
 If any of the main makefiles (Makefile, funcs.mk, etc) are changed, all packages will be rebuilt.
-After building, the results are cached into a tarball that can be reused and distributed.
+After building, the results are cached into a tarball that can be re-used and distributed.

 ### Package build results are (relatively) deterministic.